OliRead/usbdmx/README.md

 * DIY FT232 controller *[Steven Breuls Tutorial](https://stevenbreuls.com/2013/05/diy-usb-dmx-dongle-interface-for-under-10/)*

+Planned for support:

+* Enttec DMX USB Pro Mk2

+If you don't see your controller here, but would like it to be added, create an issue with the name of the device and a link to any more information.

 ## Quick Start

 This will create a mock controller, set channels 1,2 and 3 to 255 and render